junesirius/junesirius.github.io/_posts/Supernatural/Angelic_Black_Death/SPN-Angelic-black-death-whole-novel.md

 #### draft notes

-Cas is constantly headache, at first they all thought it’s because of angel radio.
+Cas is constantly headache, at first they all thought it's because of angel radio.
 Every now and then it gets so bad that he has to hold on to something to not fall.
 His view goes black, from several seconds to minutes.
-Dean always lend him a shoulder if he’s within range.
+Dean always lend him a shoulder if he's within range.

 Dean watches closely, worried: You want to tune that down a bit, pal?

-Cas: I can’t, I won’t.
-They’re suffering and dying up there, the least I can do is to not forget that.
+Cas: I can't, I won't.
+They're suffering and dying up there, the least I can do is to not forget that.

 Dean: Yeah, not like you can ever forget easily.

-What he means is *I hate to see you suffer*, but he doesn’t say it.
+What he means is *I hate to see you suffer*, but he doesn't say it.

-(The headache is just the first symptom of infection, they just didn’t know yet)
+(The headache is just the first symptom of infection, they just didn't know yet)

 ### Chapter 6: The Winchesters